Byambaa0325/Algorithm-implementations/README.md

-This a repository for the algortihms implemented as an assessments for ICSI309
+<sub>This a repository for the algortihms implemented as an assessments for ICSI309</sub>

 <h1>Algortihms</h1>
 <hr>